Why Cholesterol Matters for Women

 Here’s how to maintain a lifestyle that promotes healthy cholesterol levels:

-- Keep a healthy body weight, don’t smoke, and exercise for at least 30 minutes five or more days per week.
+- Exercise for at least 30 minutes five or more days per week.

 - Eat a diet rich in fruits, vegetables, lean protein and high amounts of soluble fiber such as beans and oats, which can reduce LDL.